CuriousCurmudgeon/history_of_vcs/00_intro.md

 Revision Control

 Any distinction between these terms is generally meaningless.
 Software Configuration Management can have a slightly different meaning depending on context, but that isn't important in the context of this talk.

+# Topics we won't cover

+* Repository hosting services like Sourceforge, GitHub, and BitBucket.
+* Integrated version control, like you see in modern word processors, spreadsheets, or content management systems.
+* Wikis

+These things are all important in the history of version control, but they are out of scope for this talk.
+We're going to focus on the tools that have been primarily used by development teams.